AbdelLaar/Portfolio-Optimization/README.md

 # Portfolio-Optimization

-A continuous version with time dependent volatility is under construction and will be soon uploaded
+A continuous version with time dependent volatility has been added.
+Next step will be parameter estimation from historical data, and eventually, stochastification of assets.

 # Dashboard